SigNoz/dashboards/elasticsearch-monitoring/readme.md

       receivers: [elasticsearch]
 ```

-Below is sample `otel-config.yaml` file with two mysql instances:
+Below is sample `otel-config.yaml` file with an elasticsearch instance:

 ```yaml
 receivers: